Sofyan Amrabat: Manchester United agree deal to sign midfielder from Fiorentina

 Fiorentina had preferred a permanent deal while United are conscious of complying with Financial Fair Play rules.

-United's director of football negotiations Matt Hargreaves flew to Italy to complete the deal.
+United's director of football negotiations Matt Hargreaves flew to Italy, where Amrabat is undergoing a medical on Deadline Day, to complete the deal

 It is clear Amrabat wants to move to United and the 27-year-old has not been training with the Fiorentina first-team squad while his future remained unresolved.